alishbawaseem-028/SCAD-Lab-Project/README.md

 ## 📸 Screenshots
 All screecshots are added to a proper documented word file.

+## Original Project Credit
+Based on "Machine Learning with Text in scikit-learn" tutorial by Kevin Markham

 ## 🚀 How to Run Locally
 ```bash
 pip install -r requirements.txt